latipun7/soccerman/readme.md

 This project is my personal Progressive Web Application for showing English Premier League standings.
 It contains showing the details of the team and could add the team to favorite.

-## Getting Started for Contribution
+## Getting Started for Contributing

 Getting up and running is easy.